determined-ai/determined/docs/reference/python-api.rst

 .. _python-api:

 ############
- Python API
+ Python SDK
 ############

-You can interact with a Determined cluster with the Python API.
+You can interact with a Determined cluster with the Python SDK.

 The client module exposes many of the same capabilities as the det CLI tool directly to Python code with an object-oriented interface.